 Associate, Education and Youth Practice

-Laura Conrad is an associate on the Education and Youth Practice and has a background in early childhood education, bilingual education, and curriculum development.
-Ms. Conrad has previously taught elementary school children in Washington, D.C.
-She has managed early childhood literacy programs in New York City and has conducted research on in-service teacher professional development in Tanzania.
-She holds a B.A. in international studies from American University and an M.S.Ed in international educational development from the University of Pennsylvania.
+Laura Conrad is an associate in Chemonics’ Education and Youth Practice and has a background in early childhood development, teacher professional development, and curriculum development.
+Ms. Conrad previously taught elementary school children in kindergarten and fourth grade in Washington, D.C.
+She also managed early childhood literacy programs in New York City, where she supported parents and teachers to implement emergent literacy approaches at home and in the classroom to develop their pre-reading skills.
+Ms. Conrad has conducted research on in-service teacher professional development, specifically on education communities of practice and teacher learning circles in Tanzania.
+She holds a B.A. in international studies from American University and a M.Ed. in international educational development from the University of Pennsylvania.

 Manager, Education and Youth Practice

-Nancy Parks is a senior labor skills, youth, and basic education specialist with 30 years of experience in international education and development.
+Nancy Parks is a labor skills, youth, and basic education specialist with 30 years of experience in international education and development.
 Ms. Parks specializes in developing curricula and materials to improve reading, leading employment generation projects, and facilitating innovative private sector linkages.
 She has led education projects in Afghanistan, Georgia, Lebanon, Iraq, and Egypt, and previously taught for 20 years at the American University in Cairo and Cairo American College.
-Ms. Parks has trained teachers and government officials and developed instructional materials, basic education and vocational education curriculum, training manuals and assessments.
-As the current chief of party for an early grade reading program in Afghanistan, Ms. Parks is working closely with the Ministry of Education to assess the reading abilities of primary school students, the quality of reading materials, and the competencies of teachers and education professionals to lead national early grade reading reforms.
+In addition to training teachers and government officials, Ms. Parks has developed instructional materials, basic education and vocational education curricula, training manuals, and assessments.
+As the current chief of party for an early grade reading program in Kyrgyz Republic, Ms. Parks is working closely with the country’s Ministry of Education and Science to assess the reading abilities of primary school students, the quality of reading materials, and the competencies of teachers and education professionals to lead national early grade reading reforms.

-Sergio Ramirez-Mena currently serves as the chief of party for USAID’s Zambia Strengthening Educational Performance Up, which partners with the Zambian Ministry of Education, Science, Vocational Training, and Early Education to improve learner performance.
+Sergio Ramirez-Mena currently serves as the chief of party for USAID’s Zambia Strengthening Educational Performance - Up, which partners with the Zambian Ministry of Education, Science, Vocational Training, and Early Education to improve learner performance.
 With more than 22 years of experience in international education, Mr. Ramirez-Mena is adept in collaborating with ministries on education management systems, particularly those integrating technology.
 Recognized as an experienced Education Management Information System (EMIS) specialist, Mr. Ramirez-Mena has provided consulting services to clients in Africa and Latin America.
 He has also led projects in Latin America and the Caribbean that focused on teacher training, literacy methodologies, and institutional capacity building.
-He has also worked on improving literacy in primary schools through active learning and updated teacher skills, as well as implementing education information systems for policy dialogue and institutional capacity building.
+In addition to working on improving literacy in primary schools through active learning and updated teacher skills, Mr. Ramirez-Mena has implemented education information systems for policy dialogue and institutional capacity building.

-Valerie Power is an international education and development specialist with more than 11 years of experience.
-Currently, she manages the Pakistan Sindh Reading Program, which aims to increase student achievement in early grade reading and math with high-quality education in the Sindh province through improved teaching practices and access to supplementary materials.
-Ms. Power has also conducted assessments of the early grade reading environment in South Sudan, Kenya, Nigeria, Nepal, and Haiti.
-Before joining Chemonics, her career in education began teaching emergent literacy courses in the United States and coordinating health and education services for vulnerable children in Tanzania.
+Valerie Power is an international education and development specialist with 12 years of experience in education and managing large, complex USAID projects.
+Currently, she serves as the director of the Georgia Primary Education project and the Tajikistan Read with Me project.
+Previously, Ms. Power managed the Pakistan Sindh Reading Program, which increases student achievement in early-grade reading and math by improving teaching practices and increasing access to supplementary materials in the Sindh province.
+Ms. Power has also conducted assessments of early-grade reading environments in Haiti, Kenya, Morocco, Nepal, Nigeria, and South Sudan.
+Before joining Chemonics, she began her career in education by teaching emergent literacy in the United States and coordinating health and education services for vulnerable children in Tanzania.
 Ms. Power holds an M.A. in international education with a focus on development from George Washington University.